deors/workshop-pipelines/readme.md

 ### 1.2.
 Run Jenkins

-To run Jenkins, let's use the official image, adding a persistent volume and routing through Traefik (which is available in Rancher Desktop out of the box).
+To run Jenkins, let's use the official image, adding a persistent volume for Jenkins data, and routing through Traefik (which is available in Rancher Desktop out of the box).
 An exemplar YAML file with the needed configuration is available in `src/etc` folder:

     kubectl apply -f src/etc/ci-jenkins.yaml